Ednyfed Fychan: Marriages and family

-Ednyfed was twice married, firstly to Tangwystl, daughter of Llywarch ap Brân, brother-in-law and perhaps distain of Owain Gwynedd.
-Tangwystl was the mistress of Llywelyn ab Iorwerth and was mother to Gruffudd ap Llywelyn, who was born sometime before his father's marriage in 1205 to Joan, daughter of king John.
-Tangwystl was the mother of Ednyfed's children Sir Tudur, lord of Y Nant and Llangynhafal, Llywelyn, lord of Creuddyn, Hywel, Bishop of St Asaph (1240-7), Rhys, lord of Garthgarmon, Cynwrig, also lord of Creuddyn, and Iorwerth y Gwahanglwyfus ('the leprous').
+Ednyfed was twice married, first to Tangwystl, daughter of Llywarch ap Brân, brother-in-law and perhaps distain of Owain Gwynedd.
+Tangwystl was the mother of Ednyfed's children Tudur (died 1281), lord of Y Nant and Llangynhafal, Llywelyn, lord of Creuddyn, Hywel, Bishop of St Asaph (1240–47), Rhys, lord of Garthgarmon, Cynwrig, also lord of Creuddyn, and Iorwerth y Gwahanglwyfus ('the leprous').

-At some point, he married Gwenllian, daughter of the Lord Rhys of Deheubarth.
-Gwenllian's first husband was Rhodri ab Owain Gwynedd, though it has been suggested that Rhys had two daughters named Gwenllian, just as he had two sons named Maredudd.
-By Gwenllian, Ednyfed was father to Goronwy, lord of Trecastell, Gruffudd, lord of Henglawdd, Gwladus, who married Tegwared ap Cynwrig, and Gwenllian, who married Tegwared y Baiswen, illegitimate son of Llywelyn ab Iorwerth.
+Ednyfed's second wife was Gwenllian (died 1236), daughter of the Lord Rhys of Deheubarth (died 1197).
+Gwenllian's first husband was apparently Rhodri ab Owain Gwynedd (died 1195), though it has been suggested Rhys had two daughters named Gwenllian, just as he had two sons named Maredudd.
+Ednyfed's most prominent sons were the product of his marriage with Gwenllian, namely Goronwy, lord of Trecastell, and Gruffudd, lord of Henglawdd, both of whom followed him as disteiniaid in the kingdom of Gwynedd.
+Additionally, Gwenllian was mother to Ednyfed's daughters Gwladus, who married Tegwared ap Cynwrig, and Gwenllian, who married Tegwared y Baiswen, the illegitimate son of Llywelyn ab Iorwerth.
 Ednyfed also had two daughters by unknown mothers, Angharad and Gwenllian, as well as a son, Tudur Gwilltyn.

 Two of Ednyfed's brothers also served as servants to Llywelyn ab Iorwerth and Dafydd ap Llywelyn.
-Goronwy ap Cynfrig appeared as an envoy to Henry III in 1232, while he was given as a hostage to the king by Dafydd in 1241, only to defect to English service in 1245 while in England.
-Heilyn ap Cynfrig is also recorded as having served in the government of Gwynedd in the years 1222-1241.
+Goronwy ap Cynfrig appeared as an envoy to Henry III in 1232, and he was given as a hostage to the king by Dafydd in 1241, only to defect to English service in 1245 while in England.
+Heilyn ap Cynfrig is also recorded as having served in the government of Gwynedd in the years 1222–1241.

 Ednyfed's service to Llywelyn was rewarded by not only grants of lands in his native Rhos, but also in Anglesey, Ceredigion, and Ystrad Tywi.
-Ednyfed enjoyed a unique tenure on this land which exempted him and his descendants from many services and renders owed to the prince except military service, which would be paid for at the prince's expense.
+Ednyfed's lineage enjoyed unique privileges regarding their tenure on this land.
+This exempted him and his descendants from many services and renders owed to the prince except military service, which would be paid for at the prince's expense.
 This special tenure was extended to his descendants, known as the Wyrion Eden, though even Ednyfed's brothers and their descendants held land under the same privileges.
-Because his more distant relatives held land under this tenure in Rhufoniog and Rhos, it may be that it was intended to aid in the defence of important routes into Snowdonia.
+Because his more distant relatives held land under this tenure in Rhufoniog and Rhos, it may have been intended to aid in the defence of important routes into Snowdonia.
 This arrangement lasted even after Edward I's conquest of Wales, and allowed members of the dynasty to become wealthier than other nobles owning similar amounts of land.